Life extension granted for North Sea field

 Norway’s offshore safety regulator has granted Aker BP, a Norwegian oil and gas company, consent for a life extension for a field located in the North Sea.

-The Petroleum Safety Authority Norway revealed earlier this week that it has given Aker BP consent for life extension of the Tambar field, located in the southern part of the Norwegian sector in the North Sea, 16 kilometres southeast of the Ula field.
+The Petroleum Safety Authority Norway revealed earlier during the week that it had given Aker BP consent for a life extension of the Tambar field, located in the southern part of the Norwegian sector in the North Sea, 16 kilometres southeast of the Ula field.

 The Aker BP-operated Tambar field is part of production license 065, which was originally awarded on 21 August 1981.
 Aker BP holds a 55 per cent stake in this licence while its partner, DNO Norge, holds the remaining 45 per cent interest.
 The PSA’s consent includes extending the operation of Tambar and associated pipelines and power cables for the period 2022-2029.